 Use our loan repayment calculator to estimate your potential loan repayments.
-Input borrowed amount, repayment duration and interest to see a total repayable figure, as well as weekly, fortnightly and monthly estimated repayments
+Enter in the borrowed amount, repayment duration, and interest rate to see a total repayable figure, as well as weekly, fortnightly, and monthly estimated repayments.

 Step 1: Enter a loan amount.

 Type in the amount of money that you’re looking at borrowing.
 You can select any amount up to $10,000.

 This is also referred to as a loan term or repayment period.
 It refers to the amount of time that you’ll have to repay your loan.
 You’ll have the option to select a duration between 2 and 7 years.

 Step 3: Pick your interest rate.